 Kirundi, Swahili, and French are the three main languages of Burundi, but now that Burundi is part of the East-African Community, it is important that Burundians learn English to fully participate in the political, economic, and social aspects of this organization.
 BFI English Clubs provide a free learning environment, and access to technology and books so that anyone may participate and learn to speak and write in English.
 These skills greatly expand job opportunities and provide a foundation for future economic, business and agricultural growth across Burundi.
 They help native Burundians to connect with the global community and develop self-sustaining opportunities.

 Burundi Friends International (BFI) is a 501 (c) (3) nonprofit organization.
-We invite you to contact us to volunteer and join in our work to end poverty and create self-sustaining opportunity for Burundi, or donate to support BFI’s mission.
+We invite you to contact us to volunteer and join in our work to end poverty and create self-sustaining opportunities for Burundi, or donate to support BFI’s mission.